-The JSDF's Destroyer and its P-3C on Warning and Surveillance Activities
+The JSDF's Destroyer and P-3C on Warning and Surveillance Activities

 In Nov.
-2016, the government of Japan decided to scale down the number of destroyers deployed in the Gulf from two to one, because the needs for direct escort given by the JSDF had been decreasing and this trend was expected to continue.
+2016, the government of Japan decided to scale down the number of destroyers deployed in the Gulf from two to one, because the needs for direct escort by the JSDF had been decreasing and this trend was expected to continue.
 While vulnerable vessels against pirates, such as tankers with relatively low speed and low broadside, still require escort service, some other vessels have taken initiatives of self-defense including private armed security guards on board.
 This scale-down has been applied later than Dec.
 2016.

-On the other hand, the maritime patrol aircraft (P-3Cs) based in the Republic of Djibouti make use of the excellent cruising capability in conducting warning and surveillance activities in the vast area of the Gulf.
-The flight zone is managed by the CTF151 headquarters.
-The flight activities total 2,428 in flight missions and 18,170 in flying hours on as of Dec.
-31, 2019, counted from Jun.
+On the other hand, the P-3C patrol aircraft make use of the excellent cruising capability in conducting warning and surveillance activities.
+Currently they are responsible for about 70-80% of the warning and surveillance activities of each country in the vast area of the Gulf of Aden.
+The flight activities total 2,653 in flight missions and 19,610 in flying hours on as of Dec.
+31, 2020, counted from Jun.
 2009, when the JSDF started the surveillance activities.
-Furthermore, aircraft have identified approx. 201,600 vessels and provided information to vessels navigating the area and other countries engaging in counter-piracy operations on around 14,420 occasions.
+Furthermore, the aircraft have identified approx. 222,600 vessels and provided information to vessels navigating the area and other countries engaging in counter-piracy operations on around 15,155 occasions.

-In addition, three JSDF officers have served as the CTF151 commander so far.
-(May to Aug. in 2015, Mar. to Jun. in 2017 and Mar. to Jun. in 2018).
+In addition, four JSDF officers have served as the CTF151 commander so far.
+(May to Aug. in 2015, Mar. to Jun. in 2017, Mar. to Jun. in 2018 and Feb. to Jun. in 2020).
 These opportunities have boosted the JSDF reliability in the international community and represented the JSDF's continuous contribution to maritime peace-keeping.

-The JSDF's P-3C on Warning and Surveillance Activities
+The JSDF's P-3C ready for Warning and Surveillance Activities

-Rear Admiral Kajimoto, the third JSDF personnel to serve as the Commander of CTF151 in 2018
+Rear Admiral Ishimaki (right), the fourth JSDF personnel who serves as the Commander of CTF151 in 2020